-- 10 One representative of an institution of higher education in the State with expertise in energy, transportation, or the environment - 11 Two representatives of the Maryland Association of Counties, including: - a.
+- 11 One representative of an institution of higher education in the State with expertise in energy, transportation, or the environment - 12 Two representatives of the Maryland Association of Counties, including: - a.
 A representative who resides in a rural region of the State; and - b.
-A representative who resides in an urban or suburban region of the State - 12 Two representatives of the Maryland Municipal League, including: - a.
+A representative who resides in an urban or suburban region of the State - 13 Two representatives of the Maryland Municipal League, including: - a.
 A representative who resides in a rural region of the State; and - b.
-A representative who resides in an urban or suburban region of the State - 13 One representative of an electric vehicle driver advocacy organization - 14 Three representatives of electric companies in the State - 15 One representative of a plug-in electric drive vehicle manufacturer - 16 One representative of a manufacturer of plug-in electric drive vehicle charging stations - 17 One representative of manufacturers of fuel cell electric vehicles - 18 One representative of manufacturers of fuel cell electric vehicle infrastructure equipment - 19 One representative of fleet vehicle operators - 20 One representative of electrical workers - 21 Two representatives of the environmental community
+A representative who resides in an urban or suburban region of the State - 14 One representative of an electric vehicle driver advocacy organization - 15 Two representatives of electric companies in the State - 16 One representative of a light-duty plug-in electric drive vehicle manufacturer - 17 One representative of a heavy-duty plug-in electric drive vehicle manufacturer - 18 One representative of a manufacturer of plug-in electric drive vehicle charging stations - 19 One representative of manufacturers of fuel cell electric vehicles - 20 One representative of manufacturers of fuel cell electric vehicle infrastructure equipment